Riding in Izu

 I left Tokyo with a small backpack and almost no gear.
 My plan was to stealth camp or stay in a net cafe or something but there are no net cafes where I was, and I had no tent or sleeping bag.
 All of the pharmacies and shopping malls were closed, so I couldn't buy a blanket.
 However, my riding gear along with my rain gear was reasonably well insulating.
 I bought a cheap tarp from a Seven-Eleven and slept on the grass by the beach in eastern Shimoda.
 I slept poorly on the grass by the beach, but that made it easy to get up in time to watch the run rise over the water while sipping down two cups of coffee.

 The second day I rode for an hour on some back-woods trails in the Hosono Highland (細野高原).
-I forgot to turn on my GPS logger, so there's no nice map, and I was running low on gas and didn't find the summit.
+I was running low on gas and didn't find the summit.
 The hills offer some nice views, and it seems like a swell place to relax on a warm afternoon.

 Motorcycle riders generally agree that one of the top riding roads in Japan is the Izu Skyline (伊豆スカイライン).
 It's a pretty amazing series of twists and ups and downs and gentle corners, all of this lasting for forty kilometers in a place where, when the weather is good, Mount Fuji shows above the clouds.